Shouryya/FRT_WEBAPP/README.md

 4. Push your changes to your fork.
 5. Create a pull request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
-For questions, feedback, or support, please contact us at support@planwiser.com.
+For questions, feedback, or support, please contact us at shouryya.v.monga@gmail.com.

 Thank you for using PLANWISER!
 We hope it helps you achieve your study goals efficiently.